SanPen/GridCal/doc/md_source/modelling.md

 A video tutorial can be found [here](https://www.youtube.com/watch?v=Yx3zRYRbe04&t=404s)

-Note: this tutorial was made with GridCal v 4.0.0
+Note: this tutorial was made with VeraGrid v 4.0.0

-However, we will do this using the GridCal GUI.
+However, we will do this using the VeraGrid GUI.

 ### Step 0: System Overview